 - Nipple cream and Nipple Cooling pads: My nipples were sore for the first few weeks with both of my littles but I was lucky to not have cracking or bleeding that many breastfeeding mom’s experience.
 I started with nipple cream at the hospital and applied it after every time I nursed for the first couple weeks.
 I also used the cooling pads when they felt extra sore for some relief.

-- Dermoplast: They normally give you a can in postpartum at the hospital and it should become you’re best friend!
+- Dermoplast: They normally give you a can in postpartum at the hospital and it should become your best friend!
 I used it for the first two weeks to help with the healing process.

-- Squirt Bottle: They also provide you with one at the hospital so take it home with you or buy one.
+- Squirt Bottle: They also provide you with one at the hospital, so take it home with you or buy one.

 - Tucks: Those unwanted friends that may appear…Tucks will be your best friend in this situation.

 - Diaper Ice packs: I learned about these babies from my oldest sister and they also provided them at the hospital.
 Stock the freezer with these…You’ll thank me later.
 Wet a newborn diaper so its barely damp and put them in the freezer.
 This will provide you with relief and you can just throw away once you are done with them.